anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To me, it doesn't matter how good you are.
-Sport is all about playing and competing.
-Whatever you do in cricket and in sport, enjoy it, be positive and try to win.
+Quote: Beauty is not in the face; beauty is a light in the heart.

-By: Ian Botham
+By: Kahlil Gibran